 In-State Tuition Reciprocity

 The MSRE program is a participant in the Academic Common Market, a program created by the Southern Regional Education Board (SREB) to allow students from 16 Southern states to “study in a specialized field at an out-of-state college, while paying in-state tuition.”
-Participating states include Alabama, Arkansas, Delaware, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia and West Virginia.
+For more information, email the MSRE program.

 Latin American-Caribbean (LAC) Scholarship for In-State Tuition

 Full-time students from Latin America and the Caribbean (including Puerto Rico and the U.S. Virgin Islands) who receive scholarships from the federal or state government qualify for in-state tuition.
-This provision of the law provides an opportunity to encourage the continued internationalization of UF and to attract more high-quality students from Latin America and the Caribbean.
-Please see the UF International Center’s information on the Latin American-Caribbean Scholarship and contact Debra Anderson, Coordinator of International Student Services at the UF International Center at 352-273-1501 or via email.
+Please see the UF International Center’s information on the Latin American-Caribbean Scholarship and contact Debra Anderson, Coordinator of International Student Services at the UF International Center at 352-273-1501 or email Debra.

 All accepted Master of Science in Real Estate students are considered for our Private Scholarship funds (these include the Bergstrom Center, FAR and Scarola scholarships).
 Other scholarship awards must be applied for by the applicant or student directly (Appraisal Institute, ULI, ICSC, FCI, FREC, PREA, BOE, FAMU Feeder Program, ACM, etc.).